elabftw/elabdoc/doc/metadata.rst

       }
     }

-Now click Save and reload the page.
-Above the Steps you should now see two new inputs under the "Extra fields" header.
+Now click Save and scroll up a bit.
+Above the Steps you should now see four new inputs under the "Extra fields" header.
 When they are modified, the change is saved immediately.

 .. image:: img/extra-fields.png